 I see that the opening date for the first cohort is pending.
 If our application is approved, can you give an estimated timeline for when a Fellow would join our team?

 Prospective Host Companies and fellowship applicants should plan for up to 90 days from the opening of the initial Matching Phase to the start of a Fellow at the Host Company.
 We expect this timeline will shorten significantly after the first cohort.

 I posted my research opportunity and made it public on the portal but now it say that it is ‘inactive.’
 Did I miss a deadline?

 Research opportunities posted during the Registration Phase of the program will show as ‘inactive’.
 Fellows will not see or be able to apply to the opportunity until the Matching Phase of the program is opened.
-If you are reading this in the Summer of 2019, no, you have not missed the opening of the initial Matching Phase of the program.
 Research opportunities at I-PERF eligible Phase II companies will automatically return to ‘active’ when the Matching Phase is opened.